luis7fc/inventory_tracker_multi/README.md

-# This repository will be used for testing python scripts.
+# This repository will be used for personal projects